U.S. Department of Transportation

 • sponsor an innovation workshop/exchange sharing best practices.

-In accordance with applicable Federal regulations, following are a few examples of costs associated with technology transfer and innovation deployment activities which are not allowable/eligible for Federal reimbursement:
+In accordance with applicable Federal regulations, the following are a few examples of costs associated with technology transfer and innovation deployment activities that are not allowable/eligible for Federal reimbursement:

 • food;